-The individuals named in the below Summary Compensation Table also participate in the Curtiss-Wright Corporation Retirement Plan ("Retirement Plan").
-Each of the named executive officers also participates in the Curtiss-Wright Restoration Plan.
+The Named Executive Officers also participate in the Curtiss-Wright Corporation Retirement Plan ("Retirement Plan") and the Curtiss-Wright Corporation Restoration Plan.

-The Company's Retirement Plan is a tax qualified, defined benefit, trusteed plan.
-The Retirement Plan is made up of two separate benefits: a traditional, final average pay formula component and a cash balance component.
-This Plan is administered by the Board of Directors.
-Both are non-contributory and most employees participate in one or both of the benefits, including the named executive officers.
-An eligible employee becomes a participant in the Plan on the date he or she completes one year of plan service with the Company.
+The Retirement Plan is a tax qualified, defined benefit, trusteed plan.
+The Retirement Plan is made up of two separate benefits: (1) a traditional, final average pay formula component and (2) a cash balance component.
+This plan is administered by an Administrative Committee appointed by the Company.
+Both plans are non-contributory and most employees participate in one or both of the benefits, including the Named Executive Officers.
+An eligible employee becomes a participant in the Retirement Plan on the date he or she completes one year of plan service with the Company.
 One year of plan service means a period of 12 consecutive months, beginning on the employee's date of hire or on any subsequent January 1, during which the employee completes 1,000 hours of service.
-A participant becomes a vested participant after completing 3 years of service with the Company.
-Once a participant vests in their pension benefit they are entitled to a benefit at any time after termination.
+A participant becomes a vested participant after completing three (3) years of plan service with the Company.
+Once a participant vests in their pension benefit they are entitled to a benefit at any time after termination of employment.
 If they receive payment of their traditional final pay benefit before their normal retirement date at age 65, their benefit will be reduced by 2% for each of the first five years and 3% for each of the next five years that their actual retirement precedes their normal retirement date at age 65.
 The reduction that applies to the benefit is larger if the participant has elected payment before age 55.

 On September 1, 1994, the Company amended and restated the Retirement Plan, and any benefits accrued as of August 31, 1994 were transferred into the amended Retirement Plan.
 The Retirement Plan, as amended, provides for an annual benefit at age 65 of 1.5% times the five year final average compensation in excess of social security covered compensation, plus 1% of the highest sixty (60) months final average compensation out of the last one hundred twenty (120) months of service up to social security covered compensation, in each case multiplied by the participant's years of service after September 1, 1994, not to exceed 35.
-In addition, a participant earns a pay-based cash balance credit equal to 3% of his or her annual compensation.
+In addition, a participant earns a cash balance plan pay-based credit equal to 3% of his or her annual compensation.
 These amounts are credited to a notional cash balance account that grows with interest based on the rates published each December for 30-Year Treasury Bonds.